alesky78/Spring-data-jdbc-howto/README.md

 * prepare a @Query annotation with a join over all the tables and configure a custom ResultSetExtractor
 * extend the repository and use JdbcAggregateTemplate to write again custom query that solve the N+1 problem, in this case the solution is exactly the same as before but we show how we can do it using the NamedParameterJdbcOperations instead that in a custom @Query annotation
+* extend the repository like in the previous case, but use directly the jdbc spring utility: JdbcTemplate